-Finding the right contractor for your job can be one of the most difficult aspects of your renovation project.
-The time and worry that goes into choosing the right guy or gal for the job can leave you exhausted before the real work even begins.
+Finding the right contractor for your job can be one of the most difficult aspects of your fix and flip or renovation project.
+The time and worry that goes into choosing the right contractor can leave you exhausted before the real work even begins.
 We’ve compiled this list of tips to help ease the burden of vetting a contractor so that you can make an informed choice and save yourself the heartache of committing to the wrong contractor.

 Verify Your Contractor’s License Info